- 1 Top 7 Best Leaf Blowers Reviews

 If you want the portability of a gas-powered blower combined with the sustainability of an electric one, Dewalt’s DCBL720P1 MAX Brushless Electric Blower is the best option.
 It’s battery-powered and includes a 20V 5.0Ah Lithium-Ion rechargeable battery.
 The battery lasts for about 15 to 20 minutes of use per charge, which is excellent for smaller projects but not ideal for commercial use.
 The best part is that even cordless, Dewalt’s blower is remarkably powerful.
 The motor offers 90 miles per hour of speed with 400 CFM per minute air power.
 That makes it the third most powerful on the list.

 The power is plenty high for commercial use, but the limited runtime decreases its practicality.
 Still, the Dewalt leaf blower is excellent for consumer and home use and should provide ample performance for small to medium size projects.
+It’s also hard to ignore this blower’s convenient portability, being one of its best overall features so that you can get to work with less hassle.
 Also, in regards to price, the Dewalt is the second most expensive blower on the list, beaten only by the Poulan Pro commercial-grade blower.

 #7 Poulan Pro PR48BT Gas Backpack Leaf Blower